devildefu/pb_battleroyale/README.md

 - CMake

 ### Compiling
 Compilation is very easy.
-Just open the terminal and go to the project directory, enter `cmake -Bbuild -G Ninja -DCMAKE_BUILD_TYPE=Debug` and then `cmake --build build`.
+Just open the terminal and go to the project directory, enter `cmake -Bbuild -G Ninja -DCMAKE_BUILD_TYPE=Debug` (debug mode) and then `cmake --build build`.
 CMake will do the rest.
 After completing the compilation, you should find `pb_battleroyale.exe` or `pb_battleroyale` in the build folder.

 ### Built Using
 - [inih](https://github.com/benhoyt/inih) - .ini file parser